 - Light brown sugar: Adds a nice sweetness to the sauce.
 Honey can also be substituted.

-- Sweet chili sauce: Adds a sweetness and tang to the sauce.
+- Sweet chili sauce: Adds sweetness and tang to the sauce.
 This sauce can be found in the International Isle in the grocery store.

 How to make Sticky Asian Chicken Thighs